-Indicator % availability of ICT network services by 30 June 2022 Annual Targets (5 years) Year 1 Year 2 Year 3 Year 4 Year 5 Actual
+Indicator % availability of ICT network services by 30 June 2023 Annual Targets (5 years) Year 1 Year 2 Year 3 Year 4 Year 5 Actual 1 N/A N/A N/A N/A

-4.6.1.7 Communications
+4.6.1.8 Communications

-Programme/Function Communications Communication with the organization will be used for a wide variety of activities including, but not limited to: strategic communications planning, media relations, public relations (which can include social media, broadcast and written communications, and more), brand management, reputation management, speech-writing, customer-client relations, and internal/employee communications.
+Programme/Function Communications Programme Objective Statement Communication with the organization will be used for a wide (SMART) variety of activities including, but not limited to: strategic communications planning, media relations, public relations (which can include social media, broadcast and written communications, and more), brand management, reputation management, speech-writing, customer-client relations, and internal/employee communications.
 Programme Objective Outcome Effective dissemination of municipal information.
 Short-Term Strategies (1-2 Yrs.)
 Review and implement Communication strategy.
 Improve departmental submissions of information for the website content.
 Conduct awareness campaign with respect to the approved Communication Strategy.
 Rebrand the municipality with the assistance of an external communication specialist.
 Promote municipal achievements through available media platforms.
 Review and implement Communication strategy.
 Improve departmental submissions of information for the website content.
 Conduct awareness campaign with respect to the approved Communication Strategy.
 Rebrand the municipality with the assistance of an external communication specialist.
 Promote municipal achievements through available media platforms.
 Medium-Term Strategies (3-4 Yrs.)
-Maintain Short -Term Strategies Long-term Strategies (5 Yrs. +) Maintain Short-Term Strategies
+Maintain Short -Term Strategies Long-term Strategies (5 Yrs. +) Maintain Short-Term Strategies roject (A) ТВА Project (A)

-In order to measure the contribution and progress made in achieving the abovementioned strategies incorporated within this programme, appropriate indicators and 3 year targets will be identified and incorporated in the 2021/2022 SDBIP.
+In order to measure the contribution and progress made in achieving the abovementioned strategies incorporated within this programme, appropriate indicators and 3 year targets will be identified and incorporated in the 2022/23 SDBIP.

-4.6.1.8 Record keeping and management
+4.6.1.9 Record keeping and management

-Programme/Function Record keeping and management Programme Objective Statement (SMART) Systematic administration of records and documented information for its entire life cycle, from creation or receipt, classification, use, filing, retention, storage, to final disposition, for the purpose of maintaining and protecting memory/decisions of the institution in terms of National Archives and Records Services Act and related legislations.
+Programme/Function Record keeping and management Programme Objective Statement Systematic administration of records and documented (SMART) information for its entire life cycle, from creation or receipt, classification, use, filing, retention, storage, to final disposition, for the purpose of maintaining and protecting memory/decisions of the institution in terms of National Archives and Records Services Act and related legislations.
 Programme Objective Outcome Ability to maintain created, used and disposal of records to achieve efficient, transparent and accountable governance in terms of National Archives and Records Services Act, 1996 (Act 43 of 1996) and related legislations.
 Short-Term Strategies (1-2 Yrs.)
 Conduct continuous internal workshops for officials and Councilors on the importance of record keeping and management.
 Review the workflow chart (mail tracking) in the Records Office.
 Appoint and retain adequately trained personnel in Records office.
 Resuscitate the use of electronic document management systems.
 Medium-Term Strategies (3-4 Yrs.)
 Maintain Short -Term Strategies Long-term Strategies (5 Yrs. +) Maintain Short-Term Strategies